JoeComessotti/MolarMassCalculator/README.md

 INTRODUCTION
 ------------

-This project is a web app, that can be used to calculate the molar mass of a chemical formula, as well as the amount of moles or grams of a chemical formula
+This project is a web app that can be used to calculate the molar mass of a chemical formula, as well as the amount of moles or grams of a chemical formula

-The technologies used to make this program were, Python, Flask, Boostrap (and its requirements such as jquery), javascript, html and css.
+The technologies used to make this program were Python, Flask, Boostrap (and its requirements such as jquery), javascript, html and css.